ibm-cloud-docs/vpc/security-groups-default.md

 3. Update the default security group to add rules that allow SSH and PING.

+   Disabling SSH connections will prohibit the license registration for RedHat Enterprise Linux.
+This may result in provisioning failures.
+   {: important}

    ```
    ibmcloud is security-group-rule-add $sg inbound tcp --port-min 22 --port-max 22
    ibmcloud is security-group-rule-add $sg inbound icmp --icmp-type 8 --icmp-code 0